mefistodevelop/weatherr/README.md

 **I also used:**

-- react-hooks for work with state
+- Redux, react-redux, redux-thunk for work with state
 - axios for work with rest-api
 - eslint and airbnb's style guide
+- hooks
 - [openweathermap API](https://openweathermap.org/api)

 ## Available Scripts